TheNexusAvenger/Nexus-VR-Core/docs/api/Interaction/VRPointer.md

 # VRPointer
 (Extends `NexusInstance`)

+!!!
+Warning
+    `VRPointer` is deprecated and will be removed.

 Visual for pointing at an object.
 Used with [`VRPointing`](VRPointing.md) to create pointers when updating where the